Zone defense in American football: Cover 2

 Teams that play Cover 2 shells usually subscribe to the "bend-but-don't-break" philosophy, preferring to keep offensive players in front of them for short gains while limiting long passes.
-This is in stark contrast to a more aggressive Cover 1 type scheme which leaves the offensive team's wide receivers in single man-to-man coverage with only one deep helper.
+This is in stark contrast to the more aggressive Cover 1 type scheme, which leaves the offensive team's wide receivers in single man-to-man coverage with only one deep helper.
 By splitting the deep field between two defenders, the defense can drastically reduce the number of long gains.

-In Cover 2 the cornerbacks are considered to be "hard" corners, meaning that they have increased run stopping responsibilities and generally defend against shorter passes, although if two receivers run a deep route on a certain side of the field, that side's corner has deep coverage responsibility as well.
-The "hard" corners also generally bear the responsibility of "pressing" or "jamming" the offensive receivers- disrupting the receivers intended path downfield.
+In Cover 2, the cornerbacks are considered to be "hard" corners, meaning that they have increased run stopping responsibilities and generally defend against shorter passes.
+However, if two receivers run a deep route on a certain side of the field, that side's corner has deep coverage responsibility as well.
+The "hard" corners also generally bear the responsibility of "pressing" or "jamming" the offensive receivers- disrupting the receivers' intended path downfield.
 It also relies heavily on the "Mike" (Middle) linebacker's ability to quickly drop deep downfield into pass coverage when he reads a pass.

-A variant of cover two is the Inverted Cover 2, in which either right before or after the snap the corners "bail" out while the safeties come up—in effect switching responsibilities.
+A variant of Cover 2 is the Inverted Cover 2, in which either right before or after the snap the corners "bail" out while the safeties come up—in effect switching responsibilities.
 This strategy may be employed to trick a quarterback who has not correctly interpreted the shift.
 The main drawback here is that the middle of the field is left open.

 Advantages

-The advantage of cover 2 is that it provides great versatility to the defense as the corners can play run, short pass, and deep pass with the confidence that they have support from two deep safeties.
+The advantage of cover 2 is that it provides great versatility to the defense because the corners can play run, short pass, and deep pass with the confidence that they have support from two deep safeties.